wp-plugins/nvd3-visualisations/readme.txt

 = 1.5.0 =
 Version 1.5.0 -
-Direct data editor for all created own charts automically from gallery that removes itself when you publish.
+NEW: Direct data editor for all created own charts automically from gallery that removes itself when you publish.
 New example from CSV & TSV charts generation calls.

 = 1.4.0 =
 Version 1.4.0 -